-All businesses start out fresh in the world of marketing, which is why online marketing for beginners was created.
+All businesses start out fresh in the world of marketing.
+This is why I’m talking about online marketing for beginners.

 Most businesses that are successful use various marketing methods to attract customers to their products or services.
-Wise business owners and managers develop marketing plans, which outline the strategies or road maps that help them achieve their short and long-term goals.
+Wise business owners and managers develop marketing plans.
+These plans outline the road maps that help them achieve their short and long-term goals.
 Most strategies that are used include such details as:

 - how to develop new products or services